Subscribe

-Working on a WordPress Plugin
+Working on a Wordpress Plugin

 It’s been a long time since I’ve written any serious code, but that doesn’t keep me from dabbling every now and again.
 Of course, I always find myself on the steepest part of the learning curve when I come around to engaging with a new compiler, debugger, language or environment.
 Since I do it rarely, I tend to forget everything I learned the last time and usually end up changing something major between forays – language, environment, libraries or something – it’s new every time.
 That’s OK, but it takes a lot of time and energy to simply catch up let alone move forward.

 My latest trial is creating, (more like changing and adding) code written in PHP.
-Specifically, I’m making a cut at taking over a now unsupported plugin in WordPress.
+Specifically, I’m making a cut at taking over a now unsupported plugin in Wordpress.
 As with most languages and environments, that means I have to ramp in several domains.
-PHP, SQL and WordPress, primarily, but there’s a bunch of smaller stuff too.
+PHP, SQL and Wordpress, primarily, but there’s a bunch of smaller stuff too.

 The plugin I’m working on is a branch of Now Reading Reloaded which itself is a branch of the original Now Reading plugin.
 The authors of both decided that they didn’t have time to continue to enhance them.
 After spending about a week getting my head into the process, I don’t blame them.